 Patients with vision problems show their struggles in different ways.
 With the symptoms listed above, there may be significant visual challenges, particularly in areas of reading, computer work, spreadsheets or hand-eye coordination tasks.

-There is great success, at overcoming visual challenges, for candidates are committed to the program.
+There is great success at overcoming visual challenges.

-1. A Complete Digital Optomap Exam is the first step.
+1. A Complete Digital Retinal Eye Exam is the first step.
 If an eye exam has been completed within 12 months then it does not need to be repeated.
-For patients 20 to 64 years of age, the OHIP benefit does not cover the eye-exam, and the investment is $229.
-Typically, dilating eye drops are used to ensure the health of the back of the eye and more importantly, to make certain the best optical prescription is available.
+The OHIP benefit eye-exam covers the vast majority of the investment for patients up to 19 and over 65 years of age, while the remainder is the patient’s responsibility.
+Typically, dilating eye drops are used to make certain the best optical prescription is prescribed.

-4. Home Support Activities are essential for success.
-These supportive home activities are targeted activities that use specific software programs and custom eye-exercises to deliver success.
-They are completed five (or more) times per week for 30 minutes per day.
+4. Support activities are essential for success.
+These supportive activities use specific software programs and custom eye-exercises.
+They are completed 5 times per week for 30 minutes.

-Dr. Gall’s Vision Therapist, Heather, plays a vital role in caring for patients and motivating them to achieve success for lifelong learning.
-She has a Bachelor of Arts degree in Psychology, over 7 years of experience with vision therapy and works closely with Dr. Gall while providing individualized vision therapy.
+Dr. Gall’s Vision Therapist Team, led by Heather Dillon, play a vital role in caring for patients and motivating them to achieve success.
+Heather has a Bachelor of Arts degree, two designations of certified vision therapist (PVTAP, COVT) and over 10 years of experience with vision therapy.
+The Vision Therapy Team works closely with Dr. Gall while providing personalized vision therapy.

 The philosophy of the Vision Performance Centre – Enhancing Vision and Its Connections, is based on the work of Drs.
 Mitchell Scheiman and Bruce Wick (Clinical Management of Binocular Vision, 4th Ed.
 2014), Drs.
 Sidney Groffman and Harold Solan (Developmental & Perceptual Assessment: theoretical concepts and diagnostic testing.
 1994) and Drs.
 Elizabeth Caloroso and Michael Rouse (Clinical Management of Strabismus.
 1993) which are guiding references for any practice offering vision therapy.